camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

 # Introduction

-In every company you will sooner or later migrate to camunda BPM as your favorite BPM platform :-) When doing this you often do not start on a green field - but have ruinning process instances.
+In every company you will sooner or later migrate to camunda BPM as your favorite BPM platform :-) When doing this you often do not start on a green field - but have running process instances.
 How to handle this?

-There are different approaches to migrate process definitions and process instances, this whitepaper gives an overview and introduction into the topic: TODO-add-link.
+There are different approaches to migrate process definitions and process instances, this whitepaper gives an overview and introduction to the topic: TODO-add-link.

-This project is an example implementation of migration scenarios, where we add elements to the BPMN in order to do the migration and afterwards are able to steer the migration via the public API.
-Please read the whitepaper for a details.
+This project is an example implementation of migration scenarios, where we add elements to the BPMN to do the migration and afterwards are able to steer the migration via the public API.
+Please read the whitepaper for more details.

-Lets make a simple example - which is available as test case in this project:
+Lets make a simple example - which is available as a test case in this project:

 ![Process Model][1]

-The two red dots mark the places where we do want to migrate to.
+The two red dots mark the places to which we want to migrate.

-After adding the migration scenarios we can start a process instance which directly moves to these states:
+After adding the migration scenarios, we can start a process instance which directly moves to these states:

 ```java
  Map<String, Object> variables = new HashMap<String, Object>();